rdashcraft91/Energy-Dashboard/README.md

 ## Development and Deployment:

-<div style="text-align: justify;">Each team member used a combination of API Requests, Python, Pandas, and PyMongo to pull their data from the EIA website, clean the data, and send that data to our MongoDB Atlas database.
+Each team member used a combination of API Requests, Python, Pandas, and PyMongo to pull their data from the EIA website, clean the data, and send that data to our MongoDB Atlas database.
 Using the cloud-stored data, we each created plots using JavaScript to answer our questions above.
 Each plot was created using either the plotly or chartjs library.
-After finalizing our individual charts, we deployed the entire dashboard to the web using Amazon Web Services. </div>
+After finalizing our individual charts, we deployed the entire dashboard to the web using Amazon Web Services.

 ## Total Energy Consupmtion/Production in the United States

-<div style="text-align: justify">Vikash</div>
+Vikash

 ## Renewable Energy Sources Consumed/Produced by State

-<div style="text-align: justify">Ryan</div>
+Ryan

 ## Retail Price of Electricity by State

-<div style="text-align: justify">Florin</div>
+Florin

 ## Retail Price of Oil and Gas by State

-<div style="text-align: justify">Luis</div>
+Luis

 [b. data streaming: EIA site -> data clean-up -> db update -> plot generation -> publishing